 What made you interested in applying for the position?

 – This position creates a new opportunity to meet clever people, to find out what they think that the Swedish Life Cycle Center should be doing and to use that information to add value to the organization.
-Among other outcomes, I think that adding a Scientific Leader will help generate stronger research funding applications.
+Among other outcomes, I think that adding a Scientific director will help generate stronger research funding applications.
 There is a lot of academic talent connected with the center so I think there is plenty of potential for this – prioritizing will be the hard part!